 Many London attractions, theatres and venues have reopened, following the easing of coronavirus restrictions.
 But if you’re not in London or if you're looking for fun things to do from home, don’t worry...

 London venues are also streaming live events and performances, and there are plenty of ways to enjoy the capital from your sofa: watch live webcams, take virtual tours in museums and galleries, and join online classes.

 Don't forget to plan ahead for your return to the capital after lockdown.
 London looks forward to welcoming you back!

 Live London concerts, streamed shows and recorded performances

 Online concerts and music festivals

 - Catch up on Glitterbox Virtual Festivals, events and DJ sets from London-based label Defected Records.

-- Learn more about musicians and other notable people from Brent, the Mayor's London Borough of Culture 2020, in a video series and reggae map, as part of Brent 2020 Unlocked.
+- Learn more about musicians and other notable people from Brent, last year's Mayor's London Borough of Culture, in a video series as part of Brent 2020 Unlocked.